 Now may the God of peace who brought again from the dead our Lord Jesus, the great shepherd of the sheep, by the blood of the eternal covenant, equip you with everything good that you may do his will, working in us that which is pleasing in his sight, through Jesus Christ, to whom be glory forever and ever.
 Amen.Hebrews 13:20 - 21 (ESV)

-There’s more I could say (I said it was one of my favourite books…), but the beauty I saw in it needed me to trust it as true.
+There’s more I could say here (I said Hebrews was one of my favourite books…), but the beauty I saw in it needed me to trust it as true.
 Now that I no longer believe it’s true, I see it as nothing but a naked spiritual land grab.

 Some more letters

-I think those three letters are the main ones.
-But there are also passages in the other letters that are hostile, appropriative, or both.
+In addition to those three letters, there are various passages in the other letters that are hostile, appropriative, or both.
 I’ve selected a few of them here, starting with perhaps the most hostile passage of all:

 For you, brothers, became imitators of the churches of God in Christ Jesus that are in Judea.
 For you suffered the same things from your own countrymen as they did from the Jews, who killed both the Lord Jesus and the prophets, and drove us out, and displease God and oppose all mankind by hindering us from speaking to the Gentiles that they might be saved—so as always to fill up the measure of their sins.
 But God’s wrath has come upon them at last!1 Thessalonians 2:14 - 16 (ESV)